-An outline of this letter is shown in Attachment A and can be downloaded from the web-site of the Archdiocese under the heading Teacher Resource Form B.
+An outline of this letter is shown in Attachment A and can be downloaded from the web-site of the Archdiocese under the heading Teacher Resource Form B. There is also a separate application to be a Scripture Teacher and this is shown as Attachment B in the last pages of this section of the manual.
+A copy is available from your Parish Coordinator and isl also provided on the web-site under the heading Teacher Resource Form A.

-GREEK ORTHODOX ARCHDIOCESE OF AUSTRALIA is hereby authorised to teach Special Religious Education Classes on behalf of the Greek Orthodox Parish of AUTHORISATION CERTIFICATE SPECIAL RELIGIOUS EDUCATION in the school(s) listed below: NAME: I commit myself to: • Value the dignity of each child • Prepare my lessons to the best of my ability • Attend classes regularly and punctually • Participate in teacher training • Observe the instructions of the School Authorities • Follow the directions of the Parish Priest using the approved curriculum and has completed a Working with Children Check No. Clearence valid until// This authority is valid unless revoked by the Parish Priest Parish Priest SignedDate TO BE RETURNED TO YOUR PARISH PRIEST WHEN YOU CEASE BEING A TEACHER IN THIS PARISH Greek Orthodox Archdiocese: (02) 9690 6100 Date Tel :
+AUTHORISA RCHDIOCESE OF AUSTRALIA is hereby authorised to teach Special Religious Education Classes on behalf of the Greek Orthodox Parish of in the school(s) listed below: NAME: Attend classes regu Participate in teach Observe the instruction s to the best of my ability larly and punctually using the approved curriculum and has completed a Working with Children Check No. Clearence valid until// This authority is valid unless revoked by the Parish Priest Signed Date Parish Priest Tel : YOU CEASE BEING A YOUR PARISH PRIEST WHEN A TEACHER IN THIS PARISH archdiocese: (02) 9690 6100

-The above blue Authorisation Card is issued to every person authorised by a parish to be a Special Religious Education teacher, a helper for a Special Religious Education teacher or a relief Special Religious Education teacher.
+The above blue Authorisation Card is issued to every person authorised by a parish to be a Special Religious Education teacher, a helper for a Special Religious Education teacher or a relief

+Special Religious Education teacher.
 This card is available through the parish and supplies are available through the bookstore of the Greek Orthodox Archdiocese.